microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Rule.Tag

 A set of required key value pairs (tags) that rules must have applied to them to be included.

+This option can be overridden at runtime by using the `-Tag` cmdlet parameter.

 This option can be specified using: